jawher-Mansour/ScanTech_Web_Test/TEST.md

-Build a stock management MERN Stack (MongoDB, Express JS, React-Redux, Node JS) web application with the following
+Build a stock management using .NET & mongodb/MYSQL  web application with the following requirements:
-requirements:

 **Manager**